 T-Mobile supports various wireless network technologies, as described below.
 It's important to use a device capable of the network type you desire, and be in a location that has cellular network coverage.

 Check out our coverage map to see what areas we service, and check out Devices for device specifications.
-If your phone is having problems connecting to a network it supports, see Network connection troubleshooting.
+If your phone is having problems connecting to a network it supports, see Network connection issues.

 VoLTE (Voice over LTE) allows you to place and receive calls on our LTE data network.
 Phone calls are connected with a clear and rich experience.
 You never know when you might need to check Facebook while talking to your mom and sharing your Mobile Hotspot with your friends.
 All of this is possible on our amazingly fast 4G LTE network.
 Here's some of the highlights: